hamzabll5858/practicum-devops-hamza-bilal/EXECUTION-STEPS.md

 I will be destroying the Infra to save cost, But will recreate it before Interview

 If you are unable to see the images in .md feel free to refer to ./static folder

+Took about 5-6 hours due to domain issues
 ```

 ## Architecture (Abstract)